abouhid/HTML.Alex.Odell/README.md

 # HTML Project Microverse Trials

-> This is a project that was meant to recreate the google homepage, as a task of The Odin Project.
+> This project is meant to be used to test teamwork and knowledge on CSS/HTML.

 ## Built With